psgabriel/terraform_beanstalk_container_node_test/README.md

 Terraform and Jenkins scripts to setup AWS Elastic Beanstalk with dockerized load-balanced NodeJS app.

-# What these scripts does?
+# What these scripts do?
 - Build a Docker image with Node APP;
 - Publish a Docker image on Docker Registry;
 - Create a Clound Computing environment on Amazon Web Server;